samyarmodabber/pyhtonTAP/chapters/01basic/02_simple-data.md

 s = "H" + s[1:]  # 'Hello'
 ```

+---

 ## Operations

+---

 ### String Operators

-Here's a clear explanation and example for each **basic operation on strings** in Python, organized in a readable table format:
+Here's a **basic operation on strings** in Python, organized in a readable table format:

 | **Operation**    | **Description**                                | **Example**            | **Output**      |